Salisbury and Yeovil Railway: History

 The LSWR was completed to Southampton in 1840 and a branch line was opened in 1848 from Bishopstoke to Milford station in Salisbury.
 Within a few years efforts started on work to extend from Southampton to Dorchester.
 A great debate then started within the LSWR about whether to extend further west through Salisbury (the shorter "central route" or through Dorchester (the more populous "coastal route").
 The rival Great Western Railway (GWR) was supporting the Wilts, Somerset and Weymouth Railway as an alternative route to Dorchester, which was to be built from the north through Yeovil.
 It also proposed a connecting line from Yeovil to Exeter which would have been in direct competition with either of the two proposed LSWR routes.
 Both companies applied for powers to construct new lines in 1846; the LSWR for a line from Basingstoke to Yeovil and both companies for different lines from Yeovil to Exeter.
 Neither was approved and so new applications were made in 1847, and after a mammoth 50-day hearing it was decided that the LSWR scheme was the better.
-Both their lines received their Act of Parliament on 22 July 1848.
+Both the London and South Western Railway (Salisbury and Yeovil Extension) Act 1848 (11 & 12 Vict. c. lxxxvii) and the Exeter, Yeovil and Dorchester Railway Act 1848 (11 & 12 Vict. c. lxxxv) received royal assent on 22 July 1848.

 The large number of new railway schemes approved at that time caused an economic depression; it proved difficult to raise the money needed for the work and so the powers lapsed.
 Three years later an independent company tried to raise the money for a Salisbury to Exeter line and the LSWR agreed to take up half the shares, guarantee a 4% return on the shareholders' investment, and operate the trains.
 However a large faction in the LSWR now preferred the coastal route that could use the already constructed line to Dorchester, while still others opposed westward extension by any route.
-Another independent company now put forward their own proposals for a Salisbury and Yeovil Railway, and they were rewarded by an Act of Parliament on 7 August 1854.
+Another independent company now put forward their own proposals for a Salisbury and Yeovil Railway, and they were rewarded by the Salisbury and Yeovil Railway Act 1854 (17 & 18 Vict. c. ccxv) which was passed on 7 August 1854.

 The LSWR now applied for powers for a direct line from near Basingstoke to Salisbury.
 This had been proposed in the 1830s, authorised in 1846 but, like the original Salisbury and Yeovil line, had not been constructed.
 To get these renewed powers the company was forced by Parliament to commit to building the Yeovil to Exeter extension, and so the nominally independent Salisbury and Yeovil would link two otherwise isolated sections of the LSWR.
 The LSWR therefore agreed to subscribe to the shares, and to work the trains in return for 42.5% of the receipts.